tiacsys/bridle/boards/arm/waveshare_rp2040/doc/index.rst

 The external voltage reference ADC_VREF can be used optional for the ADC and is only available on the |Raspberry Pi Pico| header.

+The |RP2040-Geek| board provides ADC channel 2 and 3 over GP28 (ADC2) and
+GP29 (ADC3) on one of the three edge connectors but these are disabled by default.
+Both ADC channels will share the same lines with the I2C0 signals.

 SPI Port
 ========